-1 All of the sales of minority shares of nuclear plants have been to joint 2 owners.
-These sales cannot be considered to be fully competitive.
-3 Third, some of the early nuclear sales involved non-cash values that are 4 difficult to quantify.
-The most striking case is that of Duquesne, which traded 5 minority shares in several coal units, as well as in three nuclear units, for sole 6 ownership of several coal units of various vintages.
-The valuation of the nuclear 7 assets depends on the value assumed for both the minority coal-plant shares and 8 the wholly owned coal plants.
-9 Q: What was the second group of nuclear sales?
-10 A: Since January 2000, the following five sales have been announced: 11 • NYPA's sale to Entergy of its Fitzpatrick and Indian Point 3 nuclear power 12 plants.
-13 • The re-auctioning of the Nine Mile Point units, including all of Unit 1 and 14 82% of Unit 2, resulting in their sale to Constellation.
-15 • Con Edison's sale of the Indian Point 2 unit to Entergy.
-16 • The sale of Millstone 2 and 93.5% of Millstone 3 by Northeast Utilities to 17 Dominion.
-18 • The proposal of Southern California Edison to sell its 16%, 590 MW share 19 of the Palo Verde nuclear plant in Arizona and its 48% 710 MW share of 20 the coal-fired Four Corners plant in New Mexico to Pinnacle West.
-21 Pinnacle is the holding company for Arizona Public Service, which is a 22 part owner and operator of both plants.
-23 The proposal in this proceeding to sell Vermont Yankee constitutes the 24 sixth proposed sale since January 2000.
-The auction of Seabrook is under way.
+Third, some of the early nuclear sales involved non-cash values that are difficult to quantify.
+The most striking case is that of Duquesne, which traded minority shares in several coal units, as well as in three nuclear units, for sole ownership of several coal units of various vintages.
+The valuation of the nuclear assets depends on the value assumed for both the minority coal-plant shares and the wholly owned coal plants.

+7 What was the second group of nuclear sales?
+Q:

+- 8 Since January 2000, the following six sales have been announced: - 9 The sale by NYPA to Entergy of its Fitzpatrick and Indian Point 3 nuclear power plants.
+10 - The re-auctioning of the Nine Mile Point units, including all of Unit 1 and 82% of Unit 2, resulting in their sale to Constellation.
+12 - Con Edison's sale of Indian Point 2 to Entergy.
+13 - The sale of Millstone 2 and 93.5% of Millstone 3 by Northeast Utilities (and in the case of Unit 3, other utilities) to Dominion. - The sale of Vermont Yankee by its several owners to Entergy.
+16 - The proposal of Southern California Edison to sell its 16%, 590 MW share 17 of the Palo Verde nuclear plant in Arizona and its 48% 710 MW share of 18 19 the coal-fired Four Corners plant in New Mexico to Pinnacle West.
+20 Pinnacle is the holding company for Arizona Public Service, which is a part owner and operator of both plants.
+21 - The proposal in this proceeding to sell Seabrook constitutes the seventh proposed nuclear sale since January 2000. - How useful are these later sales in evaluating the price FPL has offered for 24 Q: 25 Seabrook?